amazon-archives/cloudwatch-logs-centralize-logs/README.md

 ***Configurable parameters:***

 * Log Group Name: Name of the log group in CloudWatch Logs in which the logs will be published
-* Log Steram Name: Name of the log stream within the log group
+* Log Stream Name: Name of the log stream within the log group

 ***Instructions:***